slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -->

 > *"For the friends: everything.
 For the others: the law."
--- Niccoló Machiavelli (Paraphrased)*
+-- Niccoló Machiavelli (paraphrased)*

 Politicians hate risk.
-Decisions are made on the lowest risk of offending people.
+Decisions are made on the lowest risk of offending people, specially their voters.

 Hints:

+- Politicians don’t get educated, they get bought.
 - The opposite of corruption is patriotism.
-- Politicians don’t get educated, they get bought.
-- To reduce corruption diminish people involved on analogic processes.
+To reduce corruption diminish people involved on analogic processes.
 - Taxes are a membership fee that most of us are voluntarily overpaying.
 - Inequality is a problem.
 Equality is not the solution.
 That’s the dilemma.
 - Changes from within are more sustainable than revolutions.
 We don’t need great individuals, we need institutions that work.